vinitjoglekar/vinitjoglekar.github.io/_pages/aboutme.md

 ---
 layout: default
-title: What is programming?
+title: About me
 ---

-# What is programming?
-### A Plain English Explanation
+# About me

 > Experience is what you get, when you don't get what you want &mdash; Socrates